UK Supreme Court upholds spousal income rules

 Previous rules only required the couple to show that they could support themselves without the need of state help in the form of welfare payments.

-A number of couples challenged the rules on the grounds that they breached their human right to a family life.
+Four couples challenged the rules on the grounds that they breached their human right to a family life.

-Handing down their ruling, the Supreme Court justices upheld the "Minimum Income Requirement" rules, saying they did not violate human rights legislation.
+Handing down their ruling, the Supreme Court justices upheld the "Minimum Income Requirement" (MIR) rules, saying they did not violate human rights legislation.

-But they said the "rules and instructions" regarding the duty to protect the best interests of children and alternative sources of income should be amended.
+But they said the rule did not take proper account of the best interests of any children involved, or alternative sources of income, and should be amended.